MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 * F = feet
 {{</alert>}}

 Below the Output Inspector, you´ll find the Module Inspector.
 The Module Inspector displays properties and parameters of the selected Module.
 Parameters are stored in so called **Fields**.
-Using the Module Inspector you can examine different fields of your `ImageLoad`-Module.
+Using the Module Inspector you can examine different fields of your `ImageLoad`module.
 The module has, for example, the fields *filename* (the path, the loaded image is stored in), as well as *sizeX*, *sizeY* and *sizeZ* (the size of the loaded image).

 ![Module Inspector](/images/tutorials/basicmechanics/BM_04.png "Module Inspector")